Women in classical Athens: Seclusion

 The ideal that respectable women should remain out of the public eye was so entrenched in classical Athens that simply naming a citizen woman could be a source of shame.
 Priestesses were the only group of women to be exempt from this rule.
 Thucydides wrote in his History of the Peloponnesian War, "Great honour is hers whose reputation among males is least, whether for praise or blame".
-Women were identified by their relationships to men, which could create confusion if two sisters were both referred to as the son (or brother) of the same man.
+Women were identified by their relationships to men, which could create confusion if two sisters were both referred to as the daughter (or sister) of the same man.
 In law-court speeches, where a woman's position is often a key point (especially in inheritance cases), orators seem to have deliberately avoided naming them.
 Although Demosthenes speaks about his mother and sister in five extant speeches relating to his inheritance, neither is ever named; in his body of extant work, only 27 women are named, compared with 509 men.

 The use of a woman's name – as in the case of Neaera and Phano in Apollodoros' speech Against Neaera – has been interpreted as implying that she is not respectable.
 John Gould has written that women named in classical Athenian oratory can be divided into three groups: women of low status, the speaker's opponents, and the deceased.

 In practice, only wealthy families would have been able to implement this ideology.
 Women's responsibilities would have forced them to leave the house frequently – to fetch water from the well or wash clothing, for example.
 Although wealthy families may have had slaves to enable free women to remain in the house, but most would not have had enough slaves to prevent free women from leaving at all.
 According to Gould, even Athenian women forced to work outside the home for economic reasons would have had a conceptual (if not physical) boundary preventing them from interacting with unrelated men.
 In contrast, Kostas Vlassopoulos has posited that some areas of Athens (such as the agora) were "free spaces" where women and men could interact.